 - Intel SGX support: creating an execution framework for Intel SGX that enables unmodified applications to run in it.

 - Usability: to execute applications in SGX with minimal developer overhead, also in decentralized ecosystem for: servers, atomic swaps, distributed exchanges, Minimal Viable Plasma, Hoard and data streaming, to name a few.

 Golem + ITL

-We started working towards the goal of developing a production-grade solution for SGX in 2017.
-Invisible Things Labs (ITL), which has been collaborating with us to develop security solutions for our project, recommended SGX.
-Back then, we started working together towards a production-ready framework for SGX execution.
+We started working towards the goal of developing a production-grade solution for Intel SGX in 2017.
+Invisible Things Labs (ITL), which has been collaborating with us to develop security solutions for our project, recommended Intel SGX.
+Back then, we started working together towards a production-ready framework for Intel SGX execution.
 For this purpose, we decided to fork the Graphene project in order to speed up the development.
 We added features required for the technology to work in decentralized settings, as this was crucial for Golem.

 The Graphene Workgroup: unfork & collaborate

 Initially, a research project at Stony Brook University, led by Chia-Che Tsai and Don Porter, Graphene scaled thanks to the efforts of many university scientists.
-In 2015, Intel recognized the project’s potential as an open-source compatibility layer for SGX and has been contributing since then.
+In 2015, Intel recognized the project’s potential as an open-source compatibility layer for Intel SGX and has been contributing since then.

 Upon seeing the potential of the solution proposed as a result of the combined efforts of Golem and ITL, Intel and the original researchers initiated talks about collaboration and the so-called “unfork”.